 Keratoconus

 Keratoconus (pronounced keh-rah-toe-cone-us) is an eye condition that affects the cornea on the front of your eye.
-It usually starts in your teens or 20s and generally worsens over time, finally becoming stable by the time you reach 40.
+It usually starts in your teens or 20s and generally worsens over time.
+In most cases, it becomes stable by the age of 40.

-As the condition progresses, it causes changes in the regular shape, strength, and thickness of the cornea.
-The way this affects your sight will depend on the severity of these corneal changes, so that some people experience fewer sight problems than others.
-It is usually present in both eyes, although one eye may be more affected than the other.
+Keratoconus causes changes in the shape, strength, and thickness of the cornea.
+The way this affects your sight will depend on how much the cornea changes.
+Some people experience fewer sight problems than others.
+It is usually present in both eyes, but one eye may be worse than the other.

 This page contains a summary of our information on keratoconus.
 To read our full information, download our factsheet: